 A detailed work plan for the proposed process is to be presented by CWCB staff to the agency’s directors in March.

 Editor’s note: Aspen Journalism covers rivers and water in collaboration with The Aspen Times and other newspapers owned by Swift Communications.
-The Times published this story Feb.
-4.
+This story was also published by The Aspen Times, the Post Independent, and Coyote Gulch.